LittleBoxOfSunshine/Omnicopy-To-Output/README.md

 # Omnicopy_to_output

 Provides a generalized implementation for a "post build copy" operation, which isn't well-supported in rust at time of writing.
-This crate is a fork of https://github.com/prenwyn/copy_to_output that implements more managed helpers + addresses some of the missing scenarios (again, at time of writing).
+This crate is inspired by https://github.com/prenwyn/copy_to_output, but implements more managed helpers + addresses some of the missing scenarios (again, at time of writing).

 If any scenarios are missing, please contribute!